tobiaskohler/so-login/README.md

 ```

-<h2>Any remarks, comments, bugs, etc.?</h2>
+<h2>🤔 Any remarks, comments, bugs, etc.?</h2>
-Just give me a hint or a pull request! :)
+Please feel free to issue pull requests with new ideas or features! :)